Authority: Student Affairs

-- Notification to Complainants and Others: Certain investigative and disciplinary outcomes and sanctions related to sexual harassment, violence, and sexual crimes may be reported to the complainant(s) and, in some instances, anyone, pursuant to federal Title IX, Family Educational Rights and Privacy Act, Higher Education Opportunity Act, and Jeanne Clery Act requirements.
+- Notification to Complainants and Others: Certain investigative and disciplinary outcomes and sanctions related to sexual harassment, violence, and sexual crimes may be reported to the complainant(s) and, in some instances, anyone, pursuant to power-based violence law, federal Title IX, Family Educational Rights and Privacy Act, Higher Education Opportunity Act, and Jeanne Clery Act requirements.

 - Notification to Parents: Alcohol and drug violations may be reported to parents if notification occurs while the student is under 21 years of age.